 Questions about Mid-Year Changes?

-Questions about mid-year changes affecting your University of Michigan benefits should be directed to the HR/Payroll Service Center at 734-615-2000 locally, 5-2000 from the Ann Arbor campus, or 866-647-7657 toll free, Monday through Friday from 8 a.m. to 5 p.m.
+Call the SSC HR Contact Center at 5-2000 from the Ann Arbor campus, 734-615-2000 locally, or 866-647-7657 toll free, Monday through Friday from 8 a.m. to 5 p.m.
 Or you may view answers to frequently asked benefits questions or ask a question by visiting Ask HR at askhr.umich.edu.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.